robwinston/sandpit-android/README.md

 ## Activities

-The other activities are exploraions of various capabilites in the SDK.
+The other activities are explorations of various capabilites in the SDK.
 ### ParentActivity / ChildActivity1

 * Simple impelemtation of exchanging data between Activities.
-It uses EditText/TextView in both to facilitate the exchange (and uses the TraceActivity as well to show what's coming and going).
+It uses EditText/TextView in both to demonstrate the exchange (and uses the TraceActivity as well to show what's coming and going).
 * ChildActivity1 doesn't appear on the launcher panel because its classname doesn't end with "Activity".